 UNLV Autonomous Research Vehicle

 This website serves as documentation and interactive learning of setting up UNLV's Lincoln MKZ Autonomous Research vehicle.
-We will cover week by week of working with the vehicle from the basic physical operation of the vehicle, setting up the PC with ROS2, checking that our sensors are working, setting up Autoware, and finally driving "autonomously" in a 3D scanned and 2D vectorized map.
+We will cover week by week of working with the vehicle from the basic physical operation of the vehicle, setting up the PC with ROS2, checking that our sensors are working, setting up Autoware, and finally driving autonomously in a 3D scanned and 2D vectorized map.

-AutonomouStuff Customer Delivery Documents - this file contains documents delivered to UNLV by AutonomouStuff, the builder of the vehicle.
+AutonomouStuff Customer Delivery Documents - This file contains documents delivered to UNLV by AutonomouStuff, the builder of the vehicle.
 Documents included are individual ADAS component customer data/programs, training documents, data sheets, wiring diagrams and more.

 Week 1